d18c7db/Gauntlet_FPGA/readme.md

 258x54 at 3995.975 addr
 258x50 at 4059.815 addr
 </pre>
-Turns out `4V`, `2V`, `1V` were not driven so `ROM 6P` was not being addressed properly so was not outputting enough data to form proper characters.
+Turns out `4V`, `2V`, `1V` were not being driven so `ROM 6P` was not being addressed properly and was not outputting enough data to form proper characters.
 Connecting the additional signal properly produces a much more recognizable picture:
 [![Alphanumerics fixed](doc/images/03.png)](doc/images/03.png)

-Additionally GPC `I_D` bus connect order was wrong, so colors were also reversed.
-Fixing that shows colors in correct order:
+Additionally GPC `I_D` bus connect order was wrong, so the colors were also reversed.
+Fixing that shows colors in the correct order:
 [![Alphanumeric colors fixed](doc/images/04.png)](doc/images/04.png)

 ### Playfield debugging